 Family and Giving Back

 I’ve also enjoyed engaging with my colleagues, as a way to both enhance my skills and give back.
 I have long been an active member of the King County Bar Association (KCBA).
-I am a member of both the Business Law and Solo and Small Practice Sections.
+I am a member of the Business Law Section, the Real Property, Probate, and Trust Section, and the Solo and Small Practice Section.
 I am a past Chair of the KCBA Solo and Small Practice Section.
 In addition, I have advised clients on a wide range of legal issues as a volunteer attorney at the KCBA Neighborhood Legal Clinics, and am a past Chair of the Communications Subcommittee for the KCBA Pro Bono Services Committee.
-I am also a member of the Washington State Bar Association’s (WSBA) Solo and Small Practice Section, Business Law Section, and Real Property, Probate and Trust Section (previously serving as that section’s Web Editor, an Ex Officio position on the section’s Executive Committee).
-I volunteer with the Washington State First Responder Will Clinic, providing pro bono estate planning documents for police officers and firefighters; first responders who, unfortunately, all too often put their lives on the line in the name of our safety.
-I am also a current board member of the Mother Attorneys Mentoring Association of Seattle (“MAMA Seattle”), an organization designed to empower attorney mothers and encourage professional success while celebrating our roles as attorneys and mothers.
-Outside the legal field, I have served as a volunteer group leader for the Program for Early Parent Support (PEPS), on the Board of Directors for my son’s cooperative preschool, and as a classroom volunteer at my son’s elementary school.
+I am also a member of the Washington State Bar Association’s (WSBA) Business Law Section and Real Property, Probate and Trust Section (previously serving as that section’s Web Editor, an Ex Officio position on the section’s Executive Committee).
+I have volunteered with the Washington State First Responder Will Clinic, providing pro bono estate planning documents for police officers and firefighters; first responders who, unfortunately, all too often put their lives on the line in the name of our safety.
+I am also a past board member of the Mother Attorneys Mentoring Association of Seattle (“MAMA Seattle”), an organization designed to empower attorney mothers and encourage professional success while celebrating our roles as attorneys and mothers.
+Outside the legal field, I have served as a volunteer group leader for the Program for Early Parent Support (PEPS), on the Board of Directors for my son’s cooperative preschool, and as a volunteer coordinator for the school garden at my son’s elementary school.

 In my spare time, I enjoy reading and writing fiction, practicing yoga, inventing new soups, and attempting to grow vegetables in my yard.
 I love to spend time outdoors with my family, exploring Seattle’s parks, hiking in the mountains in the summer, and cross-country skiing in the winter.
 I’m passionate about animals.
-My family includes my dog, Emily a rescue hound from the Moses Lake area, and two cats, Cascade (a calico) and Chinook (a Siamese), who started out as feral kittens in rural Spokane County.
-I love working on pet trusts, and helping my clients on all issues related to animals.
-In my home office, Cascade and Chinook provide supervision, and Emily makes sure I never miss the mail!
+My family includes my dog, Chewbacca, and two cats, Cascade (a calico) and Chinook (a Siamese), who started out as feral kittens in rural Spokane County.
+I love working on pet trusts and helping my clients on all issues related to animals.
+In my home office, Cascade and Chinook provide supervision, and Chewbacca makes sure I don’t forget to take a monitor break!